-- Practice pelvic floor muscle exercises regularly to make the muscles stronger. - Try and breathe naturally and avoid tightening your buttocks, leg and tummy muscles whilst you are doing your exercises. - · Stop exercising if your muscles begin to ache.
+- Practise pelvic floor muscle exercises regularly to make the muscles stronger. - Try to breathe naturally and avoid tightening your buttocks, leg and tummy muscles whilst you are doing your exercises. - Stop exercising if your muscles begin to ache.
 Take a break. - Don't give up.
 Keep doing the exercises.

-We have detailed Fact Sheets on how to do pelvic floor muscle exercises for men and women - please contact us for a copy or download one from our website at www.bladderandbowel.org
+We have a detailed Fact Sheet on how to do pelvic floor muscle exercises for men and women.
+Please download yours from our website at www.bladderandbowel.org